-Table 2.2 (see page 2-10) lists the inspections of ORR environmental activities conducted by regulatory agencies for each of the major ORR sites (ETTP, Y-12, and ORNL) during 2022.
+Table 2.2 lists the inspections of ORR environmental activities conducted by regulatory agencies for each of the major ORR sites (ETTP, Y-12, and ORNL) during 2023.
 This table does not include internal DOE or DOE contractor assessments, audits, or evaluations.